ministryofjustice/analytics-platform-ops/README.md

 (On macOS you can: `brew install kubectl kops python3`)

 2. Create a values YAML file for Kops:
-  Most information required by Kops can be obtained from Terraform, with the exception of authentication information, cluster size, and instance machine image.
-This information must be supplied as a YAML file with the following structure, as `infra/kops/config/$ENVNAME.yaml`:
+  Most information required by Kops can be obtained from Terraform, with the exception of cluster size and instance machine image.
+This information must be supplied as a YAML file with the following structure, as
+  `infra/kops/config/$ENVNAME.yaml`:

   ```
-  OIDC:
-    ClientID: ""

   instanceGroups:
     masters:
       machineType: ""